CodyNjos/the_game_exchange/README.md

 ## Using the App

 After you create an account, you will be directed to the home page.
-Here, you will see a list of games that people has specified are games they like it trade in exchange for something else.
+Here, you will see a list of games that people has specified are games they like it trade in exchange for something else.   <br /> <br />
 ![](https://i.imgur.com/ELJj6Xo.png)

 To add games to you collection or wishlist, navigate to the Profile tab.
 Here you will be able to manage all of your games.
 Only games on your Wishlist and Tradable list are visible to other users.
-Your collection is visible only to you.
+Your collection is visible only to you.      <br /> <br />
 ![](https://i.imgur.com/lWlpyaK.png)